redhat-cop/uncontained.io/CONTRIBUTING.md

 ## How to contribute

-If you'd like to contribute, start by searching through the [issues](https://github.com/redhat-cop/uncontained.io/issues), [pull requests](https://github.com/redhat-cop/uncontained.io/pulls), and [cards](https://trello.com/b/JMaxIjCy/cant-contain-this) to see whether someone else has raised a similar idea or question.
+If you'd like to contribute, start by searching through the GitHub [issues](https://github.com/redhat-cop/uncontained.io/issues), [pull requests](https://github.com/redhat-cop/uncontained.io/pulls), and Trello  [cards](https://trello.com/b/JMaxIjCy/cant-contain-this) to see whether someone else has raised a similar idea or question.

 If you don't see your idea listed, and you think it fits into the goals of this guide, do one of the following:
 * **If your contribution is minor,** such as a typo fix, open a pull request.